DrTinyCat/KanjiPuzzleBox/README.md

 # KanjiPuzzleBox
 A CSV of kanji is converted into an interactive Web puzzle

--depends on Python modules
+- depends on Python modules
 > pathlib,
 > io,
 > pandas,
 > numpy,

--depends on '<same directory>/Target/squaregameheader.csv'
+- depends on '<same directory>/Target/squaregameheader.csv'

--receives csv in the format "Kanji", "Pronunciation", "Meaning", "Place1",..."Place9" -returns html just showing Kanji and their puzzlebox numbers
+- receives csv in the format "Kanji", "Pronunciation", "Meaning", "Place1",..."Place9"
+- returns html just showing Kanji and their puzzlebox numbers

--still needed: kanji must be formatted to 13 (wide) by 14 (high) grid.
+- still needed: kanji must be formatted to 13 (wide) by 14 (high) grid.

 ## To properly install: